project-fir/fir-lamdera/LOG.md

             * API support ElasticQuery DSL, which has (limited) Elm support.
             * In additional to being a quasi-datastore, ES also has search features.
 If the data-viz stuff doesn't work out, there still might be fun things to experiment with.
         - FaunaDB also looks interesting, but it's too much of a leap relative to my current skillset.
 I want to stay focused on the Lamdera aspect, if I'm successful Fauna deserves a closer look for sure.
         - DataWarehousing products like BigQuery and Snowflake have lots of setup, and are higher latency.
-Punting on this, though needs more consideration.
+Punting this, though needs more consideration.
     * I'm going with Elastic Search for now, with the expectation of running into HTTP-related latency issues.